Pectin Benefits, Nutrition and How to Use - Dr. Axe

 Companies commonly use pectin in food as a gelling agent, particularly in jams and jellies.
 It is also used in fillings, medicines, laxatives, throat lozenges, sweets, fruit juices, milk drinks and as a source of dietary fiber.

-Apples, guavasquince fruit, plums, oranges, other citrus fruits and pear naturally contain large amounts of pectin, while soft fruits like cherries and strawberries contain small amounts.
+Apples, guavasquince fruit, plums, oranges, other citrus fruits and pears naturally contain large amounts of pectin, while soft fruits like cherries and strawberries contain small amounts.

 What is the difference between pectin and gelatin?
-Both form a gel-like substance when they are mixed with liquid.
-They are both commonly used in food products, like jams, spreads and jellies.
+Both form a gel-like substance when they are mixed with liquid, and they are both commonly used in food products, like jams, spreads and jellies.

 The major difference between the two is that gelatin is found in animal parts.
 More specifically, it’s derived from partial hydrolysis of collagen.